urmikakasi/AudioBot/README.md

 # AudioBot
 A chatbot which implements speech recognition to simulate human conversations.
+Coded in Python.
+Uses chatterbot.